We sat at the community pool by our house, playing with some new friends. All of the kids ranged in ages from three to seven.

 - Stop giving positive reinforcement of behaviors in the form of rewards.
 Wait, what??
 If you are new to this concept, I’m sure that sounds ridiculous to stop rewarding “good” behavior.
 Addressing behaviors does just that… addresses behaviors only.
 It does nothing to address how a child feels, how they learn, why they are struggling, why they are feeling competitive.
 When someone is constantly trying to achieve for external rewards, they slowly and devastatingly lose their desire to do things because of intrinsic motivation.
 “What’s in this for me?” might be their new thoughts when doing things they once enjoyed, and not necessarily in a selfish way.
 What’s in it for them could be: feeling important, a boost in self-esteem (dangerous territory when your self-esteem depends on the approval of others), a valuable prize.
 All of these things are very conditional.
 If they are painting so they can get your approval and a “good job,” they are creating to please someone else, which is ok sometimes, like making a gift for someone.
 But when they stop doing things for their own enjoyment, I think they lose a little bit of themselves in the process.

 - Allow space for a child to do the things they enjoy without any judgement about how they are doing it.
 What I mean by this is to give them literal space.
 If they are drawing, let them draw.
 Don’t fawn over their work as the most amazing masterpiece you’ve ever seen.
 That’s too much pressure to perform!
 Watch this TED talk with Eat, Pray, Love writer Elizabeth Gilbert on the pressure to top your last works.
 The same holds true for children in its own way.
 Don’t bribe them with money and prizes for scoring x amount of baskets in a game or getting “good” grades.
-Instead encourage them to find what they love and to dig into that in whatever way that makes their insides light up with joy and excitement.
-That’s where true self-esteem, skill, and learning will grow.
+Instead encourage them to find what they love and to dig into that in whatever way that makes their insides light up with joy and excitement (even if the thing they love has competitive elements).
+That’s where true self-esteem, skill, and learning will blossom.